-The Republic is currently developing a "Framework for Sustainable Sovereign Bonds of Paraguay," which provides for a framework for the issuance of green, social, and sustainable bonds in accordance with standards developed by the International Capital Markets Association (ICMA).
-As of the date of this Offering Memorandum, the final draft of the framework has been completed and is currently undergoing a Second Party Opinion (SPO) process.
+In December 2024, the Republic published the "Framework for Sustainable Sovereign Bonds of Paraguay".
+The framework establishes the guidelines for issuing green, social, and sustainable bonds in accordance with standards developed by the International Capital Markets Association (ICMA), and is aligned with the United Nations Sustainable Development Goals and the National Development Plan 2030.